-Biophysics and molecular genetics research group
+Explore our biophysics and molecular genetics research

 Understanding how the composition and function of biomolecules such as DNA, RNA and proteins allows us to make sense of the world around us, and to make a positive impact on society.